 For expats with young kids, you’ve got even better odds for connecting to an international community.
 The Amsterdam Mamas Facebook group has more than 14,000 members; the Amstelveen mamas Buy/Swap/Sell/Donate group boasts more than 5,000 members.
 There are also specific parenting groups, such as Indian mummies in Amstelveen and Indian parents in Amstelveen.

 If your kids go to an international school like Amity International School, it’s even better.
 “The fact that you often bring young kids to school, or collect them, or plan playdates, means that you get connected into a community of adults through your children,” explains David.
 “An international school can’t be underestimated in terms of providing a safe place of belonging for expat parents, who often feel very isolated a long way from their home country and families.
 The school can really compensate for that in a very dynamic and powerful way.”

 Business and pleasure

 Even if you’ve just arrived in the Netherlands, chances are you’ve been invited to a borreltje after work.
 Here, colleagues have a beer and some bitterballen in a friendly atmosphere.
 This can certainly be a welcome ice breaker for trying to socialize as an expat without a strong network.

-Beyond that, there are networking meetups, group, and clubs that you can join.
+Beyond that, there are networking meetups, groups, and clubs that you can join.
 These include the Amsterdam American Business Club, Australian Business in Europe, the Club of Amsterdam, the Global Business Development Network, the European Professional Women’s Network Amsterdam, the Institute of Directors, and many more.

 You can see more in our guide to business networking groups in the Netherlands.

 Get your fix of home comforts